NVIDIA/modulus-launch/examples/cfd/vortex_shedding_mgn/README.md

 python train.py
 ```

 Data parallelism is also supported with multi-GPU runs.
-To launch a milti-GPU training,
+To launch a multi-GPU training,
 run

 ```bash